-- 38. Amends ROH § 21-5.70-3(b)(1) (relating to minor hotels) by: - a.
-Adding Figures 21-5.4, 21-5.4(1) through 21-5.4(9), and 21-5.5 to designate the areas in the BMX-3 and IMX-1 Districts where minor hotels are permitted; and - b.
-Adding new standards (24-hour front desk and housekeeping services, prohibiting facilities for conventions or special events, and guest rooms must be available for transient accommodations for a minimum of 275 days per year). - 39.
+- b.
+Providing that minor hotels may not be used or include facilities for weddings, conventions, or special events as an accessory use (specific uses must be permitted as a principal use in the underlying zoning district); - c.
+Requiring guest rooms to be available for transient accommodations for a minimum of 275 days per year); and - d.
+Moving the requirement for a 24-hour front desk and facilities to the definition for minor hotels. - 40.
 Amends ROH § 21-5.70-3(b)(2) (relating to major hotels) by: - a.
-Adding Figures 21-5.4, 21-5.4(1) through 21-5.4(9), and 21-5.5 to designate the areas in the BMX-3 and IMX-1 Districts where major hotels are permitted; and - b.
-Adding new standards (lobby, 24-hour front desk, housekeeping services, and valet and valet services; guest rooms must be available for transient accommodations for a minimum of 275 days per year; and the architectural style, landscaping, and site design must reflect a Hawaii sense of place or be consistent with the character of the surrounding community). - 40.
-Amends ROH § 21-5.70-3(c) (relating to timeshares) to add Figure 21-5.6 to designate the areas located within the A-1 and A-2 Districts in close proximity to the Ko Olina Resort where timeshares are permitted, and Figure 21-5.7 to designate the area located within the A-1 District in close proximity to the Turtle Bay Resort where timeshares are permitted. - 41.
-Amends ROH § 21-5.70-6(a) (relating to remote parking) to add standards (marked parking spaces and an all-weather surface, the DPP Director's approval of a site plan for facilities that serve five or more vehicles, and the DPP Director's approval of a spill management plan for facilities that serve 20 or more vehicles and facilities used to accommodate vehicles that transport hazardous waste). - 42.
-Amends ROH § 21-5.70-6(b) (relating to commercial parking) to delete setback requirements, and add standards (marked parking spaces and an all-weather surface, and the DPP Director's approval of a site plan and spill management plan). - 43.
-Amends ROH § 21-5.70-7(b) (relating to minor and major animal care) to replace standards with standards that address the number of animals that may be cared for, ensure that animals are provided a safe environment, and address noise and odors.
+Adding Figure 21-5.4 to designate the areas in the IMX-1 District in close proximity to the Daniel K. Inouye International Airport where major hotels are permitted; - b.
+Requiring guest rooms to be available for transient accommodations for a minimum of 275 days per year; and - c.
+Moving the requirement for a lobby, 24-hour front desk and facilities to the definition for major hotels. - 41.
+Amends ROH § 21-5.70-3(c) (relating to timeshares) to add Figure 21-5.5 to designate the areas located within the A-1 and A-2 Districts in close proximity to the Ko Olina Resort where timeshares are permitted, and Figure 21-5.6 to designate the area located within the A-1 District in close proximity to the Turtle Bay Resort where timeshares are permitted. - 42.
+Amends ROH § 21-5.70-6(a) (relating to remote parking) to add standards (marked parking spaces and an all-weather surface, the DPP Director's approval of a site plan for facilities that serve five or more vehicles, and the DPP Director's approval of a spill management plan for facilities that serve 20 or more vehicles and facilities used to accommodate vehicles that transport hazardous waste). - 43.
+Amends ROH § 21-5.70-6(b) (relating to commercial parking) to delete setback requirements, and add standards (marked parking spaces and an all-weather surface, and the DPP Director's approval of a site plan and spill management plan). - 44.
+Amends ROH § 21-5.70-7(b) (relating to animal care) to set forth one set of standards that apply to major and minor animal care as follows: - (a) Requires a minimum 100-foot setback from any adjoining zoning lot if animals are kept overnight.